25+ Years of trusted representation & superior results for clients. Nobody will fight harder than us.

 The plans you make for your family can come unraveled if you do not have an estate plan in place.
 Issues such as divorce or incapacity can happen to anyone, and without an estate plan that spells out your wishes, your beneficiaries may not receive the assets you want them to have.

-At Rowe Law Offices, P.C., our attorneys offer a free initial consultation to answer your questions about estate planning and administration and probate matters.
-From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley.
+At Rowe Law Offices, P.C., our attorneys offer a free initial phone consultation to answer your questions about estate planning and administration and probate matters.
+From our offices in Wyomissing, Lancaster and Allentown, we serve clients throughout Southeastern Pennsylvania.

 What Is An Estate Plan?